IcedFrisby/IcedFrisby/API.md

 When condition is true, skip this test. `run()` will do nothing and `toss()` will wrap the test in `describe.skip`.

+### skipWhen(predicate)

+When predicate evaluates to true, skip this test.
+This allows conditional skipping based on further manipulation of the Frisby object later in the call chain (e.g. for conditionally skipping tests with intercepts).

 ### timeout(ms)

 Sets the timeout for this request.